Author: Josef Boehle, PhD

 Conclusions

-continent, with a global inter-religious coordination council, with a general assembly
+on every continent, with a global inter-religious coordination council, with a

-or forum held every two years and regional assemblies in the years between
+general assembly or forum held every two years and regional assemblies in the

-general assemblies.
-It should include humanitarian, research and media
+years between general assemblies.
+It should include humanitarian, research and

-institutions; it would need to be supported by local and national groups and
+media institutions; it would need to be supported by local and national groups

 A World Inter-religious Forum, based on a